MSc Integrated Product Design

 Find out what students from the programme think about their time at KTH.

 The master's programme in Integrated Product Design offers students a comprehensive education and refined expertise applicable to a wide range of industrial and business sectors as well as to organisations and consultancies.

-The Industrial Design Engineering track provides the skills necessary to work on product development and design, user-driven design, either as a creative engineer, technical expert, project manager, or as a commissioner of design and other related positions.
+The Industrial Design Engineering track provides skills necessary to work with product development and design, user-driven design, either as a creative engineer, technical expert, project manager, or as a commissioner of design and other related positions.

 The Innovation Management and Product Development track provides opportunities for a variety of jobs in areas related to innovation, including project management, business development and product planning.
 You also instil competence to work on complex multidisciplinary product development projects, either as a technical expert, project manager, R&D manager or consultant.